Great Resources to Learn Videography and Motion Design Without a Degree

 Unspooled is a hilarious podcast hosted by Paul Scheer (of The League fame) and Amy Nicholson (head film critic for LA Weekly), as they go through the entire American Film Institute Top 100 Movies of All-Time list.
 They are an hour-long, but the episodes fly by as you learn the amazing history of each movie, along with behind the scenes gossip and trivia about each one.
 It's a very accessible way to get into the history of cinema, while also having a laugh.

 These are all just suggestions if you need a kickstart in the right direction.
-There are so many YouTube channels, podcasts, and books out there that I can't even keep track, and I'm sure I'm not even aware of most of them.
+There are so many more YouTube channels, podcasts, online courses, and books out there that I can't even keep track, and I'm sure I'm not even aware of most of them.
 These are some of my favorites that I still go back to on a daily basis, and I hope you can find value in them too.

 Do you have any suggestions or recommendations?
 Let me know in the comments or at email@example.com and I'll be sure to check them out!